-Trump to Sign Order Easing Political Limits for Religious Groups
+Trump Eases Political Limits for Religious Groups

-(CN) – President Donald Trump on Thursday will sign an executive order doing away with an IRS rule that says religious organizations and other non-profits that endorse political candidates risk losing their tax-exempt status.
+(CN) – President Donald Trump on Thursday signed an executive order doing away with an IRS rule that says religious organizations and other nonprofits that endorse political candidates risk losing their tax-exempt status.

-The executive order is also expected to allow religious organizations to opt out of providing birth control under the Affordable Care Act.
+The executive order also allows religious organizations to opt out of providing birth control under the Affordable Care Act.

 A number of religious groups, including the Little Sisters of the Poor, have gone to court due to their moral objections to paying for contraception.

-Trump is signing the order as he marks the National Day of Prayer.
+The president signed the order in the Rose Garden during a National Day of Prayer ceremony with religious leaders.

+“Faith is deeply embedded into the history of our country, the spirit of our founding and the soul of our nation,” he said.
+“We will not allow people of faith to be targeted, bullied or silenced anymore.”

 On Wednesday night, he hosted a White House dinner for members of his evangelical advisory board.
 He is scheduled to meet with Roman Catholic leaders in the Oval Office before singing the executive order.

 The IRS being repealed by the order is known as the Johnson amendment, which was sponsored by then-Sen. Lyndon Johnson.
-The regulation went into effect in 1954, and is a provision in the U.S. tax code barring any non-profit organization from endorsing or opposing a political candidate.
+The regulation went into effect in 1954, and is a provision in the U.S. tax code barring any nonprofit organization from endorsing or opposing a political candidate.

 Trump previously vowed to “get rid of and totally destroy the Johnson Amendment and allow our representatives of faith to speak freely and without fear of retribution.”